VavelinDev/treelock/dlock-jdbc/README.md

-Much has been already said by the main *dlock* README file.
+Much has been already covered by the main **dlock** README file.
-And here is the main implementation of *dlock* library.
+And here is the main implementation of **dlock** library.
-JDBC API is the main focus of *dlock* repository based, distributed lock.
+JDBC API is the main focus of the **dlock** library.
-However, dlock-api and dlock-core stays open for any other concretization, if needed.
+However, _dlock-api_ and _dlock-core_ stay open for any other, repository-based concretization.
 As long as the chosen engine (e.g. Cache or NOSQL) gives you 100% guarantee of safety.

-Don't forget to run jhm tests with the following command
+Also, don't forget to run jhm tests with the following command to see it in action
 ```shell script
 \> gradlew jmh
 ```

-Here is some raw example from my locally run test (with my Dell XPS 9560)
+Here is some raw example of my own tests run on my private laptop (Dell XPS 9560)

 ```text
 REMEMBER: The numbers below are just data.
 To gain reusable insights, you need to follow up on